oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

 #### Step 2: Create the auxiliary image

-Follow these steps to create a auxiliary image containing Model In Image model files, application archives, and the WDT installation files:
+Follow these steps to create an auxiliary image containing Model In Image model files, application archives, and the WDT installation files:

 1. Create a model ZIP application archive and place it in the same directory